writing a bio about yourself

 Books about Book Marketing!

 I noticed there are lots of books about marketing your book in various ways.
 Here I’ve compiled a list of my faves, recently updated.
 There is the book-first approach, and then there is an author-brand first approach, which I endorse for those building a career out of book publishing.
 Smart Marketing for Indie Authors by Mike Kowis.
 A favourite, that takes intending authors through all the tactics and ranks them on Mike’s scale.
 My Personal Brand and Set Up as a Micro Publisher.
 The brand book is about foundations, with a chapter on publishing and speaks of monetising as well, while the second one teaches you more about book marketing and getting that return on investment.
-Sell Like Crazy – Sabir Suby.
-Not about book marketing, but this book helps you see where you can add lead magnets to your online…
+Book Promotion sites are covered here, which enables Amazon reviews.
+5-Minute Book Marketing for Authors – Penny Sansevieri.
+If you want to know quick…

 Read more